pequet/cursor-project-boilerplate/docs/000-Framework-Context.md

 ### Level 3: The `PARA` Method for Models

-The `Models` directory, which acts as the data and knowledge hub for the `Seed` project, is further structured using the PARA method following an action-oriented structure:
+The `Models` directory, which acts as the data and knowledge hub for the `Seed` Project, is further structured using the PARA method following an action-oriented structure:

 ```text
 Models/